2019 Pan American Games: Mascot

 In June 2017, after over a thousand submissions, the organising committee revealed the final three in the running to be the mascot of the games.
 The final three designs were: Milco, which was influenced by Cuchimilco sculptures (pre-Hispanic figures of Chancay culture developed in Lima around 1200–1470 A.D.); a flower named Amantis; and Wayqi, a leaf-toed gecko.
 In July 2017, it was announced Milco was the winner of the contest, receiving 45% of the vote.
 There was approximately 44,154 votes cast in the contest, the most ever for a mascot competition for the Pan American Games.
-The winning designer of the competition was awarded 15,000 Peruvian sol (or approximately US$4,600).
+The winning designer of the competition was awarded 15,000 Peruvian soles (or approximately US$4,600).
 Milco's body is orange and the colour of his shorts is red, while his T-shirt is white, representing the colors of the Peruvian flag.
 Milco was designed by 24-year-old Andrea Norka Medrano Moy.